Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

 The options and configuration of imports using this utility are saved in one or more [JSON (JavaScript Object Notation)](https://www.json.org/json-en.html) files in the folder where the utility executable resides.

-We have provided a default configuration file in each of the downloadable archives: `conf.json`.
+We have provided a selection of default configuration files, one for each of the systems that Hornbill customers most often import asset data from, in each of the downloadable archives.
 This can be used as a template from which to build your import configurations.

 :::tip
 The utility will default to `conf.json` if a configuration file is not specified as a command line argument